 While untreated timber is prohibited for use as cladding on residential buildings above 30 meters, it is permitted for external furniture on rooftops.
 However, since timber is combustible, it requires careful consideration.

 Various methods, such as treating timber with a fire-retardant formula, can enhance its fire resistance.
 Untreated timber has a Euroclass D rating, which can be improved to C or B with treatment.

 Glass Reinforced Plastic on Roof Spaces (GRP)/Fiberglass/Composite Plastics

 GRP, made from glass fiber strands resin-coated and molded into shape, is highly flammable and releases toxic black smoke when exposed to flames.
 Therefore, it is not recommended for use at roof level.

 Steel on Roof Spaces (Mild Steel, Corten, and Powder Coated)

 Steel is an ideal material for rooftop use.
 Nearly all types of steel have Euroclass A1 or A2 ratings, as they are non-combustible and heat resistant.
 Moreover, steel provides fire isolation, preventing the spread of flames in the event of a fire.

 The Grenfell tragedy underscored the importance of prioritizing fire safety.
 It highlighted the risks associated with poorly designed roof terraces and the dangers of cost-driven decisions.
 For example, non-combustible cladding specified for Grenfell was later changed to combustible cladding due to cost considerations.

-We recommend that a combination of steel planters and wooden seating is used on roof terraces.
-This will offer good fire resistance, especially if the timber is treated with a fire-resistant formula and is placed closely together (read more about how to reduce the fire risk of timber furniture here).
-As timber is a natural material, it will also help roof gardens maintain their valued status as a green enclave.
+We recommend the use of a combination of steel planters and wooden seating on roof terraces.
+This approach offers strong fire resistance, especially if the timber is treated with a fire-resistant formula and placed closely together.
+Timber’s natural appeal also helps maintain the green essence of roof gardens.